Anti-Inflammatory Diets and IBS

 The Mediterranean diet is the best overall for gut health and long-term sustainability.
 Still, it may need to be adjusted to eliminate high FODMAP foods such as garlic, onions, and legumes.

-The Paleo diet eliminates processed foods and encourages whole foods, which can improve symptoms.
+The Paleo diet eliminates processed foods and encourages the consumption of whole foods, which can help alleviate symptoms.
 However, some foods on the Paleo diet are still high in FODMAPs, and Paleo can be restrictive.

 I recommend trying the Low FODMAP diet to determine which foods trigger your symptoms.
 A dietitian specializing in IBS can help you navigate the different phases so they are not overwhelming.